devizerio/hello3-react-example-spa/README.md

-# verifiable-identity-nft-spa
+# hello3-react-example-spa

-This is an example application that shows the NFTs associated with an Ethereum identity.
-You can sign in using the [verifiable identity protocol](https://verifiableidentity.xyz), so you do not need access to the private key of the Ethereum address while signing in.
-This application can be found at [https://example.verifiableidentity.xyz](https://example.verifiableidentity.xyz).
+This is an example application that shows the NFTs belonging to your Ethereum wallet.
+You can sign in using the Hello3 app (https://hello3.io), so you do not need access to the private key of the Ethereum address while signing in.
+This application can be found at [https://example.hello3.io](https://example.hello3.io).

 Project has the basic `create-react-app` structure.